 I knew I was going to like Brick & Spoon when I pulled up and the sign read, “Bloody Mary.
 Because adulting is hard.”

 Then inside, when the waitress handed me a Build Your Own Bloody Mary Menu…well, that’s when I fell in love.
 Pick your vodka, pick the heat level, add veggies, meats, and all the garnishments your heart desires.

 As for the food…also great.
 I enjoyed my American Breakfast with eggs, bacon, etc…but I coveted hubby’s selection.
 He picked the Breakfast Taco, and wow, I still have dreams about those!

 You’ll notice a nod to New Orleans here, much like The Red Slipper, so it was no surprise to see beignets on the menu…something my boys noticed immediately.
 And devoured!

-The Yard Milkshake Bar.
-(Gulf Shores) Let’s start with the need-to-know.
+Let’s start with the need-to-know about The Yard Milkshake Bar.
 You’re going to have to stand in line for a while…and then wait for your dessert for a while…even in the off-season.

 It will be worth every minute.